Alalakh

 Alalakh (Tell Atchana; Hittite: Alalaḫ) is an ancient archaeological site approximately 20 km northeast of Antakya (historic Antioch) in what is now Turkey's Hatay Province.
-It flourished, as an urban settlement, in the Middle and Late Bronze Age, c.
-2000-1200 BC.
+It flourished as an urban settlement in the Middle and Late Bronze Age, c.
+2000–1200 BC.
 The city contained palaces, temples, private houses and fortifications.
 The remains of Alalakh have formed an extensive mound covering around 22 hectares.
-In Late Bronze Age, Alalakh was the capital of the local kingdom of Mukiš.
+In the Late Bronze Age, Alalakh was the capital of the local kingdom of Mukiš.

 The first palace was built around 2000 BC, and likely destroyed in the 12th century BC.
 The site was thought to have never been reoccupied after that, but archaeologist Timothy Harrison showed, in a (2022) lecture's graphic, it was inhabited also in Amuq Phases N-O, Iron Age, c.
-1200-600 BC.
+1200–600 BC.

 Location

 It is located in Amik Valley, about 2 km from the modern Syria–Turkey border.
 Lake Amik was an ancient lake in this area.

-Human settlements in Amik Valley goes back to the Neolithic period as early as 6,000 BC.
+Human settlements in Amik Valley date back to the Neolithic period as early as 6000 BC.
 Many other ancient archaeological sites are located in this area, such as Tell Tayinat, which was recently excavated.
 Tell Atchana is located only about 700m southeast of Tell Tayinat within the flood plain of the Orontes River, where the river enters the Amuq Plain.
+Chatal Huyuk (Amuq) is another major site that is located in the area.